 When can the exhibition take place to be eligible for funding?

-The Spring 2019 open call for applications will support exhibitions that take place in 2020.
+The Spring 2020 open call for applications will support exhibitions that take place in Fall 2020 and in 2021.

 What information will my organization be asked to provide in the application?